Nekonardo/StudyBuddy/README.md

-# AI Learning Assistant
+# StudyBuddy

-The AI Learning Assistant is an interactive platform designed to enhance the learning process by providing tools to upload notes, generate quizzes, manage progress, and engage in intelligent PDF-based discussions.
+StudyBuddy is an interactive platform designed to enhance the learning process by providing tools to upload notes, generate quizzes, manage progress, and engage in intelligent PDF-based discussions.

 ---